 Wondering what the world looks like through your cat's eyes?
 As cats peer out of the window, do they see the same shades that you do?
 Or do they only see in black and white?

 Many pet parents are curious about their feline family, and it’s common to wonder about what colors cats can see.
-With extensive research on the topic, we know that cats do in fact see colors, but not in the same way that humans do.
+With extensive research on the topic, we know that cats do, in fact, see colors, but not in the same way that humans do.

 So, what do cats see?
-Their vision is not as vivid and doesn’t extend as far as the eyesight of humans—but their sight still outperforms ours due to the superior ability to see in the dark.
+Their vision is not as vivid and doesn’t extend as far as the eyesight of humans—but their sight still outperforms ours due to their superior ability to see in the dark.

 Are cats color blind?